okunator/cellseg_models.pytorch/README.md

 | `csmp.models.stardist_base`            | `"stardist"`, `"dist"`                    | **binary instance segmentation** |
 | `csmp.models.stardist_base_multiclass` | `"stardist"`, `"dist"`, `"type"`          | **instance segmentation**        |
 | `csmp.models.stardist_plus`            | `"stardist"`, `"dist"`, `"type"`, `"sem"` | **panoptic segmentation**        |

-Different output-types are post-processed differently, thus, the model outputs need to be mapped to right post-processing pipelines.
-The in-built post-processing pipelines (in `csmp.inference`) use especially the `"type"`, `"sem"`, `"inst"` keys extensively to do this.
-For this reason, it's recommended to use these same keys when using the **class API**.

 ## References